syncfusion-content/wpf-docs/wpf/ComboBox/Watermark-Support.md

 ---
 layout: post
 title: DefaultText Support | wpf | Syncfusion
-description: default text support in comboboxadv
+description: Learn about Watermark Support support in Syncfusion WPF ComboBox (ComboBoxAdv) control and more details.
 platform: wpf
 control: ComboBoxAdv
 documentation: ug
 ---

-# Default Text
+# Default Text of Watermark Support in WPF Combobox

 It displays the default text in the ComboBoxAdv when none of the items is selected in the drop down list.